Contentious Probate – Challenging or Contesting a Will or Trust, and Claims Against Estates

 A Will (or lack of a Will) may result in a failure to make reasonable provision for those left behind who were financially dependant upon...here's what you can do. -

-Contentious Probate: Challenging or Contesting the validity of a Will
+Contentious Probate: Challenging or Contesting a Will

 Disputes about existing Wills, or the fact that no Will has been made, can make things harder than necessary.
 Your questions answered in our easy to follow guide. -